Zindswini/ClockProject/README.md

 # Design Files
 - 3D work was done in Autodesk Fusion 360, and files are provided as F3Z and STL files.
-- Circut Design was done in Autodesk Eagle, files are provided as Board and Schematic files.
+- Circuit Design was done in Autodesk Eagle, files are provided as Board and Schematic files.
 - Manufacturing was done through JLCPCB, and Gerber files are provided.

 # Arduino Dependencies